junxit/us-congress-bills-116/metadata.md

 - 2019-10-22 — Introduced in House
 - 2019-10-22 — Referred to the Committee on Homeland Security, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-10-22 — Referred to the Committee on Homeland Security, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-10-23 — Committee Consideration and Mark-up Session Held.
+- 2019-10-23 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2019-10-23 — Referred to the Subcommittee on Communications and Technology.
+- 2020-12-21 — Committee on Energy and Commerce discharged.
+- 2020-12-21 — Committee on Energy and Commerce discharged.
+- 2020-12-21 — Placed on the Union Calendar, Calendar No. 566.
+- 2020-12-21 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+116-683, Part I.
+- 2020-12-21 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+116-683, Part I.